teddy-bersentes/cooking-plus/README.md

 5. Run the API using `yarn dev`

 ## 👨‍💻 Contributing
 We welcome contributions from the community!
-To contribute to Cook+, please follow these guidelines:
+To contribute to Cooking+, please follow these guidelines:
 1. Fork the repository
 2. Create a new branch for your feature or bug fix
 3. Make your changes and test thoroughly